-Section 18-2109

-Redevelopment plan; preparation; requirements.
+18-2109.
+Redevelopment plan; preparation; requirements; planning commission or board; public hearing; notice; governing body; public hearing; notice.

-An authority shall not prepare a redevelopment plan for a redevelopment project area unless the governing body of the city in which such area is located has, by resolution adopted after a public hearing with notice provided as specified in section 18-2115, declared such area to be a substandard and blighted area in need of redevelopment.
-The governing body of the city shall submit the question of whether an area is substandard and blighted to the planning commission or board of the city for its review and recommendation prior to making its declaration.
-The planning commission or board shall submit its written recommendations within thirty days after receipt of the request.
-Upon receipt of the recommendations or after thirty days if no recommendation is received, the governing body may make its declaration.
+- (1) An authority shall not prepare a redevelopment plan for a redevelopment project area unless the governing body of the city in which such area is located has, by resolution adopted after the public hearings required under this section, declared such area to be a substandard and blighted area in need of redevelopment. - (2) Prior to making such declaration, the governing body of the city shall conduct or cause to be conducted a study or an analysis on whether the area is substandard and blighted and shall submit the question of whether such area is substandard and blighted to the planning commission or board of the city for its review and recommendation.
+The planning commission or board shall hold a public hearing on the question after giving notice of the hearing as provided in section 18-2115.01.
+Such notice shall include a map of sufficient size to show the area to be declared substandard and blighted or information on where to find such map and shall provide information on where to find copies of the substandard and blighted study or analysis conducted pursuant to this subsection.
+The planning commission or board shall submit its written recommendations to the governing body of the city within thirty days after the public hearing.